| Cinematherapy.com

 Fellowship faces this challenge, the character I'm

 interested in at the moment is Gandalf the Grey.
+When he is first introduced into the

 story he enjoys eating, smoking and play.
 He's somewhat